 Be Open and Honest

 When speaking to your landlord, state that breaking your lease is unplanned and a last resort.
-The best scenario is that your landlord will let you break the lease early if it’s easy to find a tenant to replace you.
+The best scenario is that your landlord will let you break the lease early if finding a tenant to replace you is easy.

-Despite your rent payments making up a portion of their livelihood, if you honestly explain your situation to your landlord, he or she may sympathize and let you out of the lease early, even if the terms of the lease are strict.
+Despite your rent payments making up a portion of their livelihood, if you honestly explain your situation to your landlord, they may sympathize and let you out of the lease early, even if the lease terms are strict.

 Remember that in many states, domestic violence victims can terminate a lease early without penalty (renters may have to provide the landlord with a police report to prove domestic violence).